 - 4) DM-MT EIRENE Applications interface: specified to allow an option for separate procurement of DM-MT and EIRENE Application equipment for the Cab radio; (O) - 5) EIRENE Applications MMI interface: not specified.
-(O) - 4.1.4 This specification defines three distinct mobile radio types according to the type of role they will perform and the environment they will operate in, as follows: (I) - a) Cab radio for use by the driver of a train and by ERTMS/ETCS; - b) General purpose radio for general use by railway personnel; - c) Operational radio for use by railway personnel involved in train operations such as shunting and trackside maintenance.
+(O) - 4.1.4 This specification defines four distinct mobile radio types according to the type of role they will perform and the environment they will operate in, as follows: (I) - a) Cab radio for use by the driver of a train and by ERTMS/ETCS; - b) General purpose radio for general use by railway personnel; - c) Operational radio for use by railway personnel involved in train operations such as trackside maintenance; - d) Shunting radio for use by railway personnel involved in train operations such as shunting.

-Note: It is possible that the General purpose and Operational radios may have a number of physical implementations to meet railway requirements (eg handheld and vehicle mounted).
+Note: It is possible that the General purpose, Operational and Shunting radios may have a number of physical implementations to meet railway requirements (eg handheld and vehicle mounted).